 But the market has evolved and new, critical gaps have emerged.
 Fit-for-purpose climate capital remains inadequate in supply and quantum.
-In this and previous reports, several innovative financial approaches have been called out, that can address these gaps.
+In this and our previous reports, we've called out several innovative financial approaches that can address these gaps.
 The market needs to now move urgently from testing to deploying and scaling these financial solutions, if we are to enable the accelerated adoption of climate innovation at scale in India.